| From Grant Potter

 number chuck glider regime.
 Such a gain might not be observed

+at higher Reynolds numbers of I/C propellers.
 To finish off, I think it is probably a first

 priority to get the airfoils on a prop right before worrying